appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 ### Using Docker

 Run appbase.io via a single [docker compose file](https://github.com/appbaseio/arc-dockerized/blob/master/docker-compose-with-elasticsearch.yaml).
-This setup enables you to run appbase.io and ElasticSearch together with single command, i.e. `docker-compose up -d` 😎.
+This setup enables you to run appbase.io and Elasticsearch together with single command, i.e. `docker-compose up -d` 😎.

 The dockerized setup is composed of the following services:

 #### Arc

-Allows you to access all appbase.io features like search preview, actionable analytics and granular security with any ElasticSearch cluster hosted anywhere.
+Allows you to access all appbase.io features like search preview, actionable analytics and granular security with any Elasticsearch cluster hosted anywhere.

-> **Note:** Make sure your arc container have complete access to ElasticSearch.
-You can use ElasticSearch URL with Basic Auth in configuring dashboard or IP restricted ElasticSearch URL where IP of your ARC cluster hosted using docker setup is white listed.
+> **Note:** Make sure your arc container have complete access to Elasticsearch.
+You can use Elasticsearch URL with Basic Auth in configuring dashboard or IP restricted Elasticsearch URL where IP of your ARC cluster hosted using docker setup is white listed.

 #### Configure